stephenMoran/EBII1819--PricePal/README.md

 # PricePal
 This is a chrome extension that compares prices between different amazon sites.
-We have focused on Amazon. es, .co.uk, de, fr and it
+We have focused on Amazon. es, .co.uk, de, fr and .it

 ## Usage
 * Navigate to Amazon product page